-Week 1: Let’s weave!
+- Let’s weave!
 You should have your loom warped and ready to start weaving, but it’s OK if you want to warp during class.
 Jennie and Gloria will assess your weaving and help you set your goals for the course.
-They’ll talk about the use of side selvage cords, and we will discuss design considerations.
-Be ready to talk about your previous weaving experience and show the work you’ve done so that Gloria and Jennie can assess your weaving level and help you progress.
+They’ll talk about using side selvage cords, and we will discuss design considerations.
+Be ready to talk about your previous weaving experience and show your work so that Gloria and Jennie can assess your weaving level and help you progress.

-Week 2: We’ll pester you if you put your fork down all the time and discuss efficient weaving techniques.
-We’ll take a look at how outlining can add visual impact to your design.
+- We’ll pester you if you always put your fork down and discuss efficient weaving techniques.
+We’ll look at how outlining can add visual impact to your design.
 We will discuss regional weaving styles.

-Week 5: We’ll talk about finishing techniques and begin planning your next weaving adventure.
-We will take a look at the work of some of today’s top Navajo weavers and discuss the use of Navajo techniques by non-Navajo weavers.
+- We’ll talk about finishing techniques and begin planning your next weaving adventure.
+We will look at the work of some of today’s top Navajo weavers and discuss the use of Navajo techniques by non-Navajo weavers.

 After your class ends: We will be available for help and questions.